franklyT/kohai.js/README.md

 # kohai.js

-A miniature, primarily SOC/encapsulation web design paradigm for personal use.
-Model-oriented, but generally light and less opinionated: all components are defined as singleton objects that merely encapsulate our JS/HTML/CSS with a rudimentary css-in-js parser.
-Syntax highlighting is achieved in our JS using tagged template literals.
+A miniature, SOC/encapsulation web design paradigm for personal use.
+Model-oriented, light and somewhat permissive of loose design principles for fast development: all components extend a couple of templating classes, encapsulating JS/HTML/CSS with a rudimentary css-in-js parser.

 Currently compiles TypeScript using Babel.